krebsalad/ProjectAbsoluteAccuracy/README.md

     ```
     1. add some the options specifying the robot_ip, calibration configuration and manual being true if you did not change the default values.
     2. a new x-terminal will pop-up.
 This terminal will output the calibration routine.
 Simply move the robot and press enter after its on the new pose.
     3. when your done capturing samples, type exit in the x-terminal.
-Your files will be saved in /tmp/calibrated_urdf_xtension1.urdf and /tmp/abb_robot_calibration/calibration_data_xtension1.yaml
+Your files will be saved in /robot_package/calibration_dir/calibrated_urdf_xtension1.urdf and /robot_package/calibration_dir/abb_robot_calibration/calibration_data_1-1-1-1-1.bag
     4. run calibrate.launch with option of the name of the calibration_data outputted.
+Aleternatively set the name in the calibrate.launch file.
-    5. roslaunch abb_robot_calibration calibrate.launch calibration_data:=calibration_data_xtension1.yaml.
-This will edit the calibrated urdf with offsets in /tmp/
+    5. roslaunch abb_robot_calibration calibrate.launch calibration_data:=calibration_data_xtension1.bag.
+This will edit the calibrated urdf with offsets in /robot_package/calibration_dir/....urdf

 - auto mode
     1. To do this you need a poses bag file.
 This can be generated with a script
     2. the scripts can be found in robot_calibration/scripts/capture_poses
     3. if you downloaded the official calibration package instead of the one given in this repository or you want to use other feature finders than only a checkerboard, edit capture_poses and add self.last_state_.features = ['checkerboard_finder'] under line 66
     4. run the script, and move the robot to your poses then press enter and so forth.
+    ```
+    rosrun robot_calibration capture_poses
+    ```
     5. exit when your done.
 A file can be found in the directory you executed the script from.
     6. move the calibration_poses.bag to your robot calibration specific configuration.
-For example fieldab_cel3_calib/config/
+For example fieldab_cel3_calib/config/.
+If you changed the name of the calibration bag, also edit capture.launch to match this said file.
-    7. Now you can automatically run the capture.launch with option manual:=false
+    7. Now you can automatically run the capture.launch with option manual:=false.
+It recommended to set the arguments staticaly in the capture.launch.
+But if you preferably want to use options.
+Below an example can be seen.
+    ```
+    roslaunch abb_robot_calibration capture.launch manual:=false robot_ip:=x.x.x.x robot_package:=fieldlab_cel3_calib manual:=false capture_config_file_name:=capture.yaml calibration_poses_bag:=calibration_poses.bag output_file_ext:=xtensions1 calibration_output_directory:=calibration
+    ```
+    8. The above command will auto capture samples for calibration based on poses in calibration_poses.bag and parameters in capture.yaml.
+The output will be saved in the robot_package fieldlab_cel3_calib calibration directory.
+In this dir file will be named calibrated_xternsions1.urdf and so forth.
+The data for calibration can be found in fieldlab_cel3_calib/calibration/abb_robot_calibration/calibration_data_1-1-1-1-1.bag

+    9. Now for the actual calibration run the following command.
+Again it is recommended to set this values staticaly in the calibrate.launch.
+Base the output values on the capture.launch.
+    ```
+    roslaunch abb_robot_calibration calibrate.launch robot_package:=fieldlab_cel3_calib calibrate:=true calibration_data:=calibration_data_1-1-1-1-1.bag calibrate_config_file_name:=calibrate.yaml output_file_ext:=xtensions1 calibration_output_directory:=calibration
+    ```
+    10. As you can see above, the output_file_ext and calibration_output_directory are the same as capture parameters.

 - updating the urdf after calibration
     1. in abb_robot_calibration/scripts/ there is a update_urdf.py script
     2. run this scripts with the path to the calibrated_urdf and the path to your abb_irbxx_moveit_config
     ```
-    python src/abb_robot_calibration/scripts/update_urdf.py /tmp/calibrated_urdf_xtension1.urdf src/abb_irbxxx_moveit_config
+    python src/abb_robot_calibration/scripts/update_urdf.py src/calibration/calibrated_urdf_xtension1.urdf src/abb_irbxxx_moveit_config
     ```

-- updating the camera parameters
+- visualize the calibration
-    TODO !!!

-- joint offsets based on poses
-    TODO !!!
+    1. you can use the capture.launch file that can be found in abb_robot_calibration to run the visualization.
+This will run a c++ code in robot_calibration.
+It requires two parameters.
+If using the capture.launch in this repo, you only need to set the paths to calibration dir, which should already be done when running calibrate.
+    2. run:
+    ```
+    roslaunch abb_robot_calibration calibrate.launch calibrate:=false visualize:=true
+    ```

 ##I. Troubleshooting
 - If you can setup assistant cannot find your robots meshes